McGILL BIRD OBSERVATORY

 RETURN TO AGE/SEX OVERVIEW

-Iris gray-brown; upper breast sometimes retaining a bit of juvenile streaking.
-While eye colour is quite reliable, it can be difficult to assess accurately under some light conditions, and so both wing and tail should be examined too.
+HY birds have a more grayish iris, and may retain traces of juvenile streaking on the breast.
+While eye colour is quite reliable in fall, it can be difficult to assess accurately under some light conditions, and so both wing and tail should be examined too.

-HY White-throated Sparrows have narrow and pointed rectrices.
+HY White-throated Sparrows have relatively narrow and pointed rectrices.

 RETURN TO AGE/SEX OVERVIEW